Placement documentation and assessment

 The placement audit and log book (PALOG) is completed during and at the end of each practice placement, by the trainee assessing their experience of the quality of that practice placement and capturing a log of placement activity (this information has previously been captured in two separate documents – the Placement Audit Form (PAF) and Log Book which have been combined together).
 The form includes the following:

-• Amount of formal direct supervision received (for full time trainees at least one hour per week, with that being extended to a minimum of 90 minutes per week for trainees on their first practice placement and for part time trainees at least 40 minutes per week extending to at least one hour for the first practice placement).
+• Amount of formal direct supervision received (90 minutes per week for full time trainees on their first practice placement and 60 minutes on subsequent placements and for part time trainees at least 60 minutes per week on their first placement with 40 minutes for each subsequent placement)

 • Review of facilities on placement